 Department of Planning & Development Microfilm Library, Municipal Tower/20th floor, Seattle, WA.

-Permits & plans show that in January 1972 C. Robert Suess moved twelve of the “little houses” from 40th and 42nd Avenues NE near Decatur Elementary School, and combined them to create the apartments at 7318 35th Ave NE.
+Permits & plans at Seattle’s Department of Construction show that in January 1972, C. Robert Suess moved twelve of the “little houses” from 40th and 42nd Avenues NE near Decatur Elementary School, and combined them to create the present Wedgewood Cottage Apartments at 7318 35th Ave NE.